 This is how Red Bull gives you wings.

-Now that you know what coffee is and why people love it so much (in case you didn’t already know), let’s examine the good, the bad, and the ugly sides of coffee consumption.
+Now that you know what coffee is and why people love it so much, let’s examine the good, the bad, and the ugly sides of coffee consumption.

 The Good